Home > Air Suspension > Mercedes Air Suspension Strut Airbag Replacement DIY

 Now, we need to disconnect the top of the air strut.

-Getting to the top of the air strut is easy for most models.
-On models such as the R-Class, you must remove the metal cover over the engine, which is held in place with one long bolt.
+For most models, getting to the top of the air strut is easy.
+On models such as the R-Class, however, you must remove the metal cover over the engine, which is held in place with one long bolt.

 In this case, we are dealing with an R-Class.
 Therefore, we must remove the metal cover to get to the top of the air strut.